kipruun/FLink-TOTP/README.md

 <br/>
-Sorry I'm not an english so that mean there are many errors.
+Sorry I'm not an english so that means there are many errors.